intlify/bundle-tools/packages/vite-plugin-vue-i18n/README.md

 vite-plugin-vue-i18n allows you to support bundle size optimization provided by vue-i18n.

+## :balance_scale: Support for `petite-vue-ii8n` (Experimental)

+vite-plugin-vue-i18n plugin support for `petite-vue-i18n`.

+vite-plugin-vue-i18n plugin provides several dedicated options for `petite-vue-i18n`.

+Note that it is as experimental as `Petite-vue-i18n`.

-## :package: Automatic Vue I18n bundling
+## :package: Automatic bundling
+### For Vue I18n
 As noted [here](https://vue-i18n.intlify.dev/installation.html#explanation-of-different-builds), NPM provides many different builds of Vue I18n.

 vite-plugin-vue-i18n will automatically select and bundle Vue I18n build according to the following vite behavior: